Thank you to everyone who participated in our April STAND events! Stay tuned for more in july.

 The theme year was inspired by the history-making group of women of color elected to office this year.
 Structural and institutional racism raise additional barriers for women of color and girls of color including educational disparity, the wage gap, and access to health and social services.
 The YWCA emphatically believes that women of color have always led change and stands with them in solidarity as they continue to lead the way.
 It is also imperative to secure a future for young girls of color, creating a world where they can live fearlessly.

-2019 Stand Against Racism campaign will kick-off with Thought-Provoking Talks, where all are invited to attend, listen, and participate in a dialogue about this year’s theme.
-We are proud to welcome Assemblywoman Verlina Reynolds-Jackson, Elizabeth Williams-Riley, President and CEO at American Conference on Diversity, Lauren Lalicon, the Policy Director for First Lady Tammy Murphy, Caroline Clarke & Joanne Parker, Board Members of Not in our Town Princeton, and Councilwoman Leticia Fraga as presenters.
-The event will be followed by group discussions.
+2019 Stand Against Racism campaign kicked-off with Thought-Provoking Talks, with presentations by Assemblywoman Verlina Reynolds-Jackson, Elizabeth Williams-Riley, President and CEO at American Conference on Diversity, Lauren Lalicon, the Policy Director for First Lady Tammy Murphy, Caroline Clarke & Joanne Parker, Board Members of Not in our Town Princeton, and Councilwoman Leticia Fraga.
+Throughout the night, we broke out into small groups to discuss the topics that our presenters passionately spoke about, such as Black maternal health, wage theft and income inequality, and the importance of creating brave spaces and places for ourselves and young women of color.

-All are welcome to attend and participate!
-This event, held in collaboration with Corner House Behavioral Health, will provide an opportunity for the youth in Princeton to take a stand against racism and through poetry and music, share their unique experience regarding racism.
+This event, held in collaboration with The Bayard Rustin Center for Social Justice and Corner House Behavioral Health, fostered an opportunity for the youth in Princeton to take a stand against racism and through poetry and music, and share their unique experiences regarding racism.

 2019 STAND Partners